NathanArnall/llamacppserver/README.md

 Add the option to include user defined custom parameters for anything additional such as thread count and tuned model settings.

-Regex filter to check for IP and Port misconfiguration. llama.cpp should error if this is not correct and will not run.
+Regex or similar filter to check for IP and Port misconfiguration. llama.cpp should error if this is not correct and will not run.

 Check for ~/./llama.cpp/build/bin/llama-server and give an error output if it doesn't exist.